Static Routing vs Dynamic Routing

 The procedure for transferring data between different networks is called routing.
 It is the foundation of every data network.
 The routers are responsible for transferring data from one network to another network.
 It is learning about remote networks using two ways:

-- Static Routing – The network administrator add remote networks manually into the routing table to reach a specific network.
-The static routing protocol cannot update dynamically.
+- Static Routing—The network administrator manually adds remote networks to the routing table to reach a specific network.
+The static routing protocol cannot be updated dynamically.

-- Dynamic Routing Protocols -Remote routes are automatically learned using a dynamic routing protocol.
-The route using a dynamic routing protocol automatically updates its table when changes occur in the network.
-It is not needed any configuration in case of changes in the network topology.
+- Dynamic Routing Protocols -Remote routes are automatically learned using a dynamic protocol.
+The route uses a dynamic routing protocol that automatically updates its table when changes occur in the network.
+It does not need any configuration in case of changes in the network topology.

-Routers can also use both static and dynamic routing protocol methods at the same time.
-The Static routes do not need the same amount of processing and overhead as dynamic routing protocols.
+Routers can also use both static and dynamic routing protocol methods simultaneously.
+Static routes do not require the same processing and overhead as dynamic routing protocols.

-We can use static routing for smaller networks with only one path to an outside network.
-With a large network, static routing is too difficult therefore we can use dynamic routing protocol easily.
+Static routing is possible for smaller networks with only one path to an outside network.
+However, static routing is too difficult with a large network, so we can easily use a dynamic routing protocol.

 Most networks use a combination of dynamic routing protocols and static routes for better results and multiple paths to a destination network via static routes and dynamically learned routes.

-But, the administrative distance (AD) of a static route is 1.
+But, a static route’s administrative distance (AD) is 1.
 So, a static route will take priority over all dynamically learned routes.
-Following is the key advantages and disadvantages of both routing types.
+Following are the key advantages and disadvantages of both routing types.

 Advantages of Static Routing

-- Static routes do not advertise its routing table over the network, resulting in better security.
+- Static routes do not advertise their routing table over the network, resulting in better security.

-- Due to using static routes, the bandwidth requirement is less than dynamic routing protocols, no CPU cycles used to calculate and communicate routes.
+- Using static routes requires less bandwidth than dynamic routing protocols, and no CPU cycles are used to calculate and communicate routes.

 - The static route sends data to a known path.